-This post was initially published on 30th January 2019 and has now been updated, on 18th October 2019.
+The below post was initially published on 30th January 2019 and was updated on 18th October 2019.

 Whilst it is most likely property and home insurance policies will not be affected by Brexit, there are some areas that need to be considered, including motor and travel.